-I personally use 3 browsers on my computer system: Firefox, Chrome, and Edge, once I click on the hyperlink it will open up in the default browser.
+I personally use three browsers on my computer system: Firefox, Chrome, and Edge, once I click on the hyperlink it will open in the default browser.
 But in case I don’t want to use Chrome to open those links, I can easily change that.

 This guide will teach you how to make the browser you like best the default one in Outlook.

 Using Windows 7, 10, or 11, the changing default browser setting are almost similar: Let’s walk me through and understand the step-by-step method to set the default browser in Windows 11.

 - Right-click on the start button.